fonil/dockerized-php/README.md

 ~/path/to/my-new-project$ make run
 ```

+> It is important to use `make build` command to create the Docker base image due the _Makefile_ command passes to Dockerfile file your host user information, required to create an internal user into the application container with the same name, group and ids.
+This way avoids file permission conflicts on internally created files that needs to be shared with the host.

 ##### About `make open` command

 This command is a shortcut of multiple tasks needs to be done in order to expose the application throw your preferred web browser.